Things to Do in Detroit

 When to Visit

 Spring (April-May) offers pleasant temperatures of 55-70°F with minimal rainfall, making it ideal for exploring outdoor murals and rooftop bars.
 Hotel rates drop 20-25% from winter peaks.
 Summer (June-August) brings warm weather (70-85°F) and the city's festival season, including the Detroit Jazz Festival (Labor Day weekend) and Movement Electronic Music Festival (Memorial Day weekend).
 Expect 30% higher accommodation costs and book early.
-Fall (September-November) provides comfortable temperatures (45-70°F) with stunning foliage in Belle Isle Park.
+Fall (September-November) provides comfortable temperatures (45-70°F) with impressive foliage in Belle Isle Park.
 Pricing returns to moderate levels with 15% savings compared to summer.
 Winter (December-March) sees cold temperatures (20-40°F) and occasional snow, but offers 40% lower hotel rates and cozy indoor experiences like touring the Detroit Institute of Arts or catching a Red Wings game.
 The North American International Auto Show (January) draws crowds but showcases Detroit's automotive heritage.
 For budget travelers, visit November-March avoiding major events.
-Culture enthusiasts should target spring and fall for comfortable weather and reasonable prices.
+Culture ensoiasts should target spring and fall for comfortable weather and reasonable prices.
 Festival lovers need summer despite higher costs and crowds.

 Detroit location map